fbpx

 On the way home, you’ll appreciate that there are only 19 gates.
 That means less walking!

 They have several shops where you can buy Mexican souvenirs or snacks for the plane.
-And they have restaurants like Subway, Panda Express, Sbarro, and Carl’s Jr.
+They also have restaurants like Subway, Panda Express, Sbarro, and Carl’s Jr. Keep in mind that some items might come with an extra cost compared to local eateries.

 Consider Pre-Arranging Your Ride

-When you exit the Cabo airport, you’ll have a ton of people come toward you offering taxi services.
-It’s a little tricky because the price can be confusing and you might have someone change the cost of the trip for you.
+When you exit the Cabo airport, a lot of people will come toward you offering taxi services.
+It’s a little tricky because the price can be confusing, and you might have someone change the cost of the trip for you.

 The Cabo Arts District is Adorable